Simonlee711/Simonlee711.github.io/_posts/22-10-16-infinity.md

 I've tried to help you visualize infinity but now these concepts lead to a bigger question: Does infinity exist in our physical realm?
 And to that we say yes and no.

 Physicists will often refer to black holes as a physical form of infinity due to its properties.
 So what exactly is a black hole?
-In simple terms it's a massive hold that packs matter so tightly that nothing gets out of this condensed space.
+In simple terms it's a massive hole that packs matter so tightly that nothing gets out of this condensed space.
 This is why we virtually know nothing about it.
 A visualization of these systems were best seen in the movie "Interstellar" where physicists say its visualization is pretty accurate to the one they imagine.
 It has a beautiful event horizon like seen in the gif below.

 <image src="/images/hole.gif" alt="Spinners" width="650" caption="Black hole visualized" />